abudesai/rt_bin_class_base_xgboost_lime/README.md

 - docker
 - binary classification

-This is a Multi-class Classifier using XGB.
+This is a Binary Classifier using XGB.
 Model also includes local explanations with LIME for model interpretability.

 The classifier starts by trying to find a boundary between the two different classes of data and aims to maximize the distance between the data points and the boundary.